agoldst/dfrtopics/README.md

 devtools::install_github("agoldst/dfrtopics")
 ```

-(This should work even if you don't have git or a github account.)
+(You don't need to have git or a github account for this to work.)
+I have been profligate with dependencies on other R packages.
+This package contains C++ code, so R must be able to build it from source.
+Mac users should install XCode; Windows users need [RTools](https://cran.r-project.org/bin/windows/Rtools/).

-I have been profligate with dependencies.
 Note, however, that the [mallet](http://cran.r-project.org/web/packages/mallet) package is *not* a formal dependency of the package, so as to make it possible to use other parts of the passage without loading the Java VM.
 To make use of the topic-modeling functions, however, mallet must be installed.
 It is available in two versions.
 To install from CRAN, use

 ```R
 install.packages("mallet")